EleonoraDellamico/TCK-Prueba-Front-Maquetacion/README.md

 ## I would like to

-* to implement the javascript function for switching from the first page to the second one and creating an alert when the user don't select any options.
+* to implement the javascript function for switching from the first page to the second one and creating an alert when the users don't select any options.
 * to figure out the js function for the rotating arrow.
 *  to implement grid in the entire project for a more fluid mediaqueries.
 * to use sass and the different partials and finish the dynamic part.